-Millions of Egyptians have been enthralled by the daily online video updates from a former Egyptian military contractor who is accusing President Abdel Fattah al-Sisi and his government of large-scale corruption and squandering millions of dollars.
+Millions of Egyptians have been enthralled by the daily online video updates from a former Egyptian military contractor who's accusing President Abdel Fattah al-Sisi and his government of large-scale corruption and squandering millions of dollars.

 Mohamed Ali, who recently fled Egypt for Spain, posted his first video to his Facebook account on Sept.
 2, and within hours it had been viewed hundreds of thousands of times.

 Since then, Ali’s updates have become a daily event.
-Each day he posts new updates, alleging more and more corruption at the highest levels of the Egyptian government and military, accusing Sisi of squandering billions of dollars while much of the country remains mired in extreme poverty.
-In doing so, he’s punctured Sisi’s tight grip over all media inside the country and shaken the strongman leader’s stranglehold on power.
+Each day he posts new updates, alleging more corruption at the highest levels of the Egyptian government and military, accusing Sisi of squandering billions of dollars while much of the country remains mired in extreme poverty.
+In doing so, he’s punctured Sisi’s tight grip over the national media and shaken the strongman leader’s stranglehold on power.

-“What Muhamed Ali has succeeded in so far is destroying the image that Sisi has been focusing on building for the last six years, he has succeeded even among [al Sisi's] own supporters to destroy and shake that image,” Liliane Daoud, a journalist who was deported from Egypt in 2016, told VICE News.
+“What Mohamed Ali has succeeded in so far is destroying the image that Sisi has been focusing on building for the last six years.
+He has succeeded even among [Sisi's] own supporters to destroy and shake that image,” Liliane Daoud, a journalist who was deported from Egypt in 2016, told VICE News.

 Now, with no sign of Ali’s viral campaign ending, experts worry that Sisi’s government could take the extreme step of turning off the internet.

 “It is not clear what measures they could take, but rumors are circulating about the possibility of obstructing the internet, and already people are getting ready for that possibility by finding alternative [methods of] communication,” Daoud said.

 Ali, who is also an actor, has worked with the army for the last 15 years, overseeing multimillion-dollar building projects through his company, Amlaak.
 While allegations of corruption within the military are nothing new in Egypt, Ali’s insider status lends new urgency to the allegations.